hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 1. Our brains suck at **nonlinear** thinking

-2. Why we choose **impressions** over impact
+2. Why we choose to make good **impressions** over meaningful impact

-3. How noise dissipates with enough time ergodicity averages over time with ergodicity

-*   Your brain sucks at understanding nonlinearities

-*   Making an impression

-*   Everything is noise until it isn't - **ergodicity**

-### Your Brain isn't Built for Nonlinearities
+3. How the real signal reveals itself among the noise via **ergodicity**

 ### Our Brains Suck at Nonlinear Thinking